JackSzwergold/Writing/star_wars_toy_diary/index.md

 #### Luke Skywalker X-Wing Pilot (Youth World)

 While I was hesitant to accept this new “expansion” line of figures, but Luke Skywalker in an X-Wing pilot outfit looked better in an X-Wing cockpit.
-But it was still a stupid figure because now I had two Lukes.
+But it was still a stupid figure because now I had two Luke figures.

 #### Walrus Man (Youth World)